'

 ' Declare as 'int' to avoid compiler warnings with FORMAT

-DECLARE byte, counter TYPE int
+DECLARE counter, Total_Rows TYPE int

 ' Parse arguments to program